 - What is the "commuter" exemption?

-Hand harvesters who commute daily from their permanent residence, regardless of age, are exempt from minimum wage if they are paid on a piece rate basis and if they have been employed in agriculture less than 13 weeks in the previous calendar year.
+Hand harvesters who commute daily from their permanent residence, regardless of age, are exempt from minimum wage and overtime if they are paid on a piece rate basis and if they have been employed in agriculture less than 13 weeks in the previous calendar year.

 - Are there any limitations on the payment of "piece rates"?